arctern-io/arctern-bootcamp/shtruck_en/README.md

 ```
 ![](pic/one_trace_on_road.png)

-By zooming, we can see that all the location are on the road:
+By zooming, we can see that all the location is on the road:

 ![](pic/one_trace_on_road_zoom_up.png)